How Are Wrongful Death Settlements Paid in Washington?

 If your loved one died because of someone else’s negligence, it’s important to understand your legal options.
 If you’re entitled to recover wrongful death damages, you should understand how wrongful death settlements are paid.

-When someone caused your loved one’s death, a wrongful death settlement can provide you with benefits that will allow you and your family to maintain your household’s finances.
+When someone causes your loved one’s death, a wrongful death settlement can provide you with benefits that will allow you and your family to maintain your household’s finances.
 Regardless of how your loved one’s death occurred, you shouldn’t try to move forward without learning the answers to your personal, financial, and legal questions.
 These might include:

 • What is a wrongful death claim?